The 20 Best Ogilvie Syndrome Doctors Near Me in Towson, MD

 English

-Ivane Chua is a Colorectal Surgeon in Towson, Maryland.
+Ivane Chua is a Colorectal Surgeon practicing medicine in Towson, Maryland.
 Dr. Chua is rated as an Experienced provider by MediFind in the treatment of Ogilvie Syndrome.
-Her top areas of expertise are Hemorrhoids, Familial Colorectal Cancer, Rectal Prolapse, Hernia Surgery, and Bladder Reconstruction.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Hemorrhoids, Familial Colorectal Cancer, Rectal Prolapse, Hernia Surgery, and Bladder Reconstruction.

 Advanced in Ogilvie Syndrome